Random Spherical Triangles: Two More Coordinate Systems

-Without loss of generality, let $A=(1,0,0)$ and $B=(\cos (\xi ),\sin (\xi ),0)$ in $xyz$ coordinates.
-It seems (at first glance) that we should locate the unique point $C$ in the upper hemisphere so that the triangle $ABC$ satisfies $\alpha =\kappa $, $c=\xi $, $b=\eta $.
-See Figure 4.
-The parameters $\xi $, $\eta $ are regarded as varying while the parameter $ \kappa $ is fixed.
-Think of rotating the equatorial disk in space so that the vector $(1,0,0)$ remains fixed and the vector $(0,1,0)$ moves toward $ (0,0,1)$ through the angle $\kappa $.
+The parameters $\xi$, $\eta$ are regarded as varying while the parameter $\kappa$ is fixed.
+Think of rotating the equatorial disk in space so that the vector $(1,0,0)$ remains fixed and the vector $(0,1,0)$ moves toward $(0,0,1)$ through the angle $\kappa$.
 The rotation matrix performing this motion is \cite{Wi}

 and

 which gives the point $C$.

 Now, in fact, this is less than what is required.
 We must (on second glance) specify the great circle containing $B$, $C$.
 This is done via a normal vector $U=(B\times C)/\left\| B\times C\right\| $, where